With so many things to do in Matera, Italy, it’s easy to see why visitors frock to this city and why it’s regularly prize by media.

 Another church worth popping in is that of Madonna delle Virtù, which is built on two floors, and Santa Lucia delle Malve, where Matera’s first convent was located.

 The Parco della Murgia Materana is scattered with Rupestrian churches, so you may want to head there specifically to explore them – it’s one of the unmissable things to do in Matera.
 The most impressive one is the Madonna delle Vergini church, which is on the other side of the ravine and from where you can enjoy great views of the city.

 Parco della Murgia is free to access and you can go there independently, but keep in mind that private cars will have to park well outside the park boundaries, from where it is quite a walk to the churches and the viewpoints.
 To get there, follow the Taranto-Laterza road (SS7) and the signs for the Chiese Rupestri.
 Guided tours are in the range of €20.
 I recommend this one.

 Finally, if you have a car make sure to get out of town to visit the Cripta del Peccato Originale, thought to be the Sistine Chapel of cave churches and located at about 20 minutes drive from Matera.

-Should you not have a car, you may want to consider one of these guided tours:
+Should you not have a car, you may want to consider such as this sunset tour.